Partners Group: Headquarters & offices

+In June 2019, the firm opened its 129,400-square-foot North American headquarters in Broomfield, Colorado.
+In November 2024, Partners Group opened the doors to its new Zug campus.
+It will serve as the firm's global headquarters and comprises three interconnected buildings: The Foundry, The Factory and The Greenery.
+In 2025, the firm opened a new regional headquarters in Abu Dhabi, along with offices in Montreal and Miami.
+In 2026, Partners Group announced plans to open an office in Kuwait, further strengthening its presence in the GCC region.

 Management

 Partners Group was managed during its early history by the three co-founders, Marcel Erni, Alfred Gantner and Urs Wietlisbach.
 In more recent years, the founders have all remained as large shareholders and board members, but the day-to-day management is done by the Executive Team.
 In the late 90s, the three founders introduced a number of changes to boost team morale.
 This included a one-month paid sabbatical every five years for employees to recharge and regular hikes up Wildspitz, located close to the Partners Group's Zug office.
 In 2021, its CEO Dave Layton received media coverage for banning the word "deal," a move which Layton believed could reduce the transactional mindset often associated with private equity.
 Senior management that broke the rule, would be asked to donate $1,000.

 In 2023, Executive Chairman Steffen Meister documented the ongoing role reversal between private and public markets.
 In the white paper, Meister was quoted saying real value creation is rarely about big M&A transactions.
 Instead, it is about organic growth, platform-building, and research and development.
 Robert Collins, Co-Head of Private Wealth at Partners Group, spoke about the growing need for tailored investments for individual investors.

 During the same year, Pensions & Investments magazine ran an article about Partners Group and its early adoption of generative AI and how the move was supported by senior executives.